Faculty Programs

 Return to Programs & Initiatives

-The following CTE programs and services are available without charge to all KU faculty and staff members with instructional responsibilities, including part-time faculty, staff and graduate teaching assistants.
+The following CTE programs and services are available without charge to all KU faculty and staff members with instructional responsibilities, including part-time faculty and staff.

 Workshops and Discussion Forums: We offer many hour-long workshops during the year.
 All require registration.
 Our annual Teaching Summit includes many workshops by KU faculty members each August, as well as speakers from outside KU.